surajit818615/HTML-Tutorial/README.md

 <p> 	My first paragraph. 	</p>
 <br> 	none 	none

+HTML Attributes:-

+    All HTML elements can have attributes
+    Attributes provide additional information about elements
+    Attributes are always specified in the start tag Attributes usually come in name/value pairs like: name="value"

 Note: Some HTML elements have no content (like the <br> element).
 These elements are called empty elements.
 Empty elements do not have an end tag!
 Web Browsers